Skip to main content

 Isolation

-1. Docker mounts all new virtual filesystems - /dev, /proc, /sys, etc. These are just mostly read only dynamic kernel information.
+1. Docker binary bind mounts all required virtual filesystems from host - /dev, /proc, /sys, etc. These are just mostly read only dynamic kernel information.
 When executed, the kernel returns whatever information the process's namespace can see.